PaysonBySvea/PaysonCheckout-Prestashop-8/README.md

 ## Installation

-You should always have a backup of your files and database before installing new modules
+You should always backup your files and database before installing or updating modules
-* Download the module (paysoncheckout2.zip)to your computer
+* Download the module (paysoncheckout2.zip) to your computer
 * Log into your web shop Back Office
 * Click on Modules
 * Click Upload a module